 Establish protocols and facilities for proteomic analysis

-- Recently the Kettering Foundation provided funding to purchase a High Capacity nanoESI IonTrap Mass Spectrometer and Free flow electrophoresis system.
+- The Kettering Foundation provided funding to purchase a Bruker HTCUltra High Capacity nanoESI IonTrap Mass Spectrometer and Free flow electrophoresis system.
 These two pieces of equipment will be used to establish a proteomic center.

-- We have developed protocols for separating proteins on 2D-IEF gels (BioRad-Criterion System).
-To evaluate these gels, we have purchased the BioRad PDQuest software package.
+- We have developed protocols for separating proteins on FPLC using the Bio-Rad DuoFlow and Bio-Rad NGC FPLC systems and 2D-IEF gels (BioRad-Criterion System).

 Research Line 5: